 Your privileges may be revoked if you get:

-The DMV can also revoke your driving privileges completely for some cases of unsafe driving.
-Getting an experienced lawyer to assist your case may help minimize your chance of losing
+The DMV can also completely revoke your driving privileges in some cases of unsafe driving.
+Getting an experienced lawyer to assist your case may help minimize your chance of losing.

 Can You Be Arrested for Reckless Driving?

 You can be arrested for reckless driving in California.
 If you are speeding 15 mph over the posted limit, a police officer may pull you over and issue you a moving citation or arrest you for reckless driving.
-If you are racing or doing anything obviously dangerous, you are more likely to be arrested.
+If you are racing or doing anything dangerous, the police are more likely to arrest you.

 If your arrest does not result in a conviction, Penal Code section 851.91 may allow you to seal your case.
-An experienced reckless driving lawyer can assist you in that endeavor.
+A reckless driving lawyer can assist you in that endeavor.

 Can the Court Impound Your Car?